TabViewer/gtabview/README.rst

 gtabview: a simple graphical tabular data viewer
 ================================================

-A graphical counterpart to `tabview <https://github.com/firecat53/tabview/>`_, a simple tabular data viewer that can be used both stand-alone and as a Python module for various files and Python/Pandas/NumPy data structures.
+Graphical counterpart to `tabview <https://github.com/firecat53/tabview/>`_, a simple tabular data viewer that can be used both stand-alone and as a Python module for various files and Python/Pandas/NumPy data structures.